danil/log30/README.md

 }
 ```

-## Caveats

-Numeric types appears in the message as a string
+## Caveat: numeric types appears in the message as a string

 ```go
 package main